 Overview

-Policies are a way to extend Korbit's out-of-the-box comprehensive reviews, by allowing you to specify rules that are specific to you and your team's way of doing things.
+Korbit Policies are for where the linters can't go, allowing you to extend Korbit's out-of-the-box comprehensive reviews by specifying rules that are specific to you and your team's way of doing things.
 Policies are not required to get started with Korbit, but they are a powerful way to enforce your team's standards.

 -